 At eclectic Venice Beach, there is no shortage of graffiti art, skateboarders, and street performers to take in and while away an afternoon along the boardwalk.
 Also spot people fishing at the pier, surfers catching a wave, and imbibers clinking cocktails at Hotel Irwin—quite possibly Venice Beach's only rooftop bar.

 Other great places to people-watch include Third Street Promenade in Santa Monica, The Grove shopping center and The Original Farmers Market in the mid-Wilshire area, and Runyon Canyon Park.
 Here, your odds of a celebrity sighting are quite good.

 Go for a Cinematic Night Cruise

-Head to famous Mulholland Drive, which winds and stretches for fifty five miles.
+Head to famous Mulholland Drive, which winds and stretches for fifty-five miles.
 Note: The views are best after midnight, so rest up—there are a handful of scenic overlooks to stop at too.
-For the best views, a 2015 Time Out article advises to stick to the Valley side of the road, which also means one should "travel west to keep left turns to a minimum."
+For the best views, a 2015 Time Out article advises sticking to the Valley side of the road, which also means one should "travel west to keep left turns to a minimum."

 Listen to Live Jazz

 Grab a grassy patch at the Los Angeles County Museum of Art (LACMA) on Friday nights between April and November.
 Take a peek at the schedule to see who’s up next, including 2020 performances by Roy Gaines and the Tuxedo Blues Orchestra, and jazz quartet Yellowjackets.